 To keep a process's log from being deleted when the process terminates normally, unset this variable in the appropriate script, such as \$GEMSTONE/sys/gemnetobject.
+To configure the system to keep all logs, see GS_KEEP_ALL_LOGS.

 GEMSTONE_KEYRING_TABS

 Set to a list of colon-separated directories containing SSL keys and certificates, for use by copydbf -V.